thriveweb/great-start-elc/content/pages/team-members.md

     name: Ainslee Sullivan
     title: Centre Director
   - description: >-
-      I have been working in Early childhood for 6 years here at Mildura Central Early Learning and hold a Diploma of Early Childhood.
-My Strong passion and excitement for the Early Years is supported through the Victorian Early Years Learning Framework and many Professional Developments.
+      I have been working in early childhood for 6 years here at Mildura Central Early Learning Centre and hold a Diploma of Early Childhood.
+My strong passion and excitement for the early years is supported through the Victorian Early Years Learning Framework and many professional development opportunities.
 I have explored learning and development with all age groups as Educational Leader with inspiration from Reggio Emilia and our local community.

       I look forward to meeting and working with you and your family.
     excerpt: >-
-      Hello, my name is Bree Harding and I am the Assistant Director at Mildura Central Early Learning Centre.
+      Hello, my name is Bree Harding and I am the Assistant Centre Director at Mildura Central Early Learning Centre.
     image: /images/uploads/bree.jpg
     name: Bree Harding
     title: Assistant Centre Director
   - description: >-
-      During this time I have had the opportunity to work with children of all ages from 0-5 years, therefore in each of the rooms at the centre.
+      During this time I have had the opportunity to work with children of all ages from 0-5 years, in each of the rooms at the centre.
 I continue to learn and be inspired in my role, and have had, and continue to work with many great educators that bring with them a lot of experience in working with children.

-      My Personal Philosophy is, I believe that each child is a unique individual, and that all children develop through their own pattern of growth and development.
-That supporting children’s self-confidence and self-esteem is important in helping them reach their developmental milestones.
+      My personal philosophy is; I believe that each child is a unique individual and that all children develop through their own pattern of growth and development.
+Supporting children’s self-confidence and self-esteem is important in helping them reach their developmental milestones.